Founder of FeMusa Orchestra, Nazrin is a leading Émile Sauret authority with her own edition of his 24 Études Caprices, published by Edition Peters

-Internationally acclaimed Azerbaijani-British violin virtuoso, Nazrin Rashidova made her solo debut at the age of three in Baku, and was awarded a Gold Medal by the Cairo Opera House for an exceptional violin recital three years later.
-She founded FeMusa Orchestra in 2008, Britain’s first female chamber orchestra in 70 years, which have been featured on BBC World News, Euronews, LondonLive.
-They have given numerous concerts in London, Oman, Baku, Gabala and Paris.
+The internationally acclaimed Azerbaijani-British violin virtuoso made her solo debut at the age of three in Baku, and was awarded a Gold Medal by Cairo Opera House for an exceptional violin recital three years later.
+She founded FeMusa Orchestra, Britain’s first female chamber orchestra for 70 years, at the Academy in 2008.
+They have been featured on BBC World News, Euronews and LondonLive and have given numerous concerts in London, Oman, Baku, Gabala and Paris.

-Having joined the Academy at the age of 15, Rashidova has played on a rare collection of violins by Stradivari and Guarneri.
+Having joined the Academy at the age of 15, Nazrin has played on a rare collection of violins by Stradivari and Guarneri.
 She studied with professors Erich Gruenberg, Felix Andrievsky and Lydia Mordkovitch.
-A prizewinner in several international competitions, she has appeared on international TV and radio, played for Royalty and other dignitaries, and also performed in the USA, Japan, Europe and the Middle East.
+A prize winner in several international competitions, she has appeared on international TV and radio, played for Royalty and other dignitaries, and also performed in the USA, Japan, Europe and the Middle East.

-Rashidova is recognised as a leading authority on Émile Sauret, having culminated her doctorate at the Academy with the launch of her own edition of his monumental 24 Études Caprices, op.64 published by Edition Peters, following the release of her world premiere four-volume recording series of these works, issued by Naxos between 2017 and 2020.
-In support of her research, Rashidova was awarded one of the most prestigious awards of the Worshipful Company of Musicians, The John Clementi Collard Fellowship and the The Clarence Myerscough Trust award at the Academy.
+Nazrin is recognised as a leading authority on Émile Sauret, her doctorate at the Academy culminating in the launch of her own edition of his monumental 24 Études Caprices (op.64 published by Edition Peters) following the release of a world premiere four-volume recording series of these works (issued by Naxos between 2017 and 2020).
+In support of her research, she was awarded one of the most prestigious awards of the Worshipful Company of Musicians, The John Clementi Collard Fellowship and The Clarence Myerscough Trust award at the Academy.
 Three of the volumes were recorded on the c.1685 ‘Sauret’ Stradivari violin, kindly loaned to her by John Ludlow.

 She plays on a violin after G. B. Guadagnini Milan 1753, ‘Nazrin’ by David Rattray.